The day my son died, I fed him his early morning feeding at 5:30am and he went back to sleep.

 Even though I intellectually know I did not cause Jackson’s death or do anything wrong per se, I regret the socks to this day.
 What I feel isn’t guilt, but it’s not 100% acceptance either.

-The mantra I have chosen is, “I did the best I could with the information and resources I had at the time.”
+The mantra I’ve chosen is, “I did the best I could with the information and resources I had at the time.”
 I found this mantra very helpful any time the guilt would try to creep back in.